baibhavrajput/Campus-Connect-App-Android-Kotlin/README.md

 ### 1.Students

-**Students Section** divided into mainly 3 Sections  -Data is Displayed according to thier selected Branch and Semestter.
+**Students Section** divided into mainly 3 Sections  - Data is displayed according to thier selected Branch and Semester.

 - **1. Schedule** - Student gets thier Attendance (maintained by faculty in live-time) and Schedule according to Day of the Week
 - **2. Subjects** - Student gets thier Subject list as per given in Semester.
-Every Subject Sections of mainly 4 Study Material.
+Every Subject Section consists its study materials.
-- **3. Notifications** - Student gets Latest Notifications sent by Admisnistration
+- **3. Notifications** - Student gets Latest Notifications sent by the Admisnistration

 ||||